Year 7 - 13

-Students will examine portraits of Tudor monarchs as historical evidence considering how they inform our knowledge of the period.
-They will learn to think like a historian applying these skills to both portraits and key objects – the monarch’s prized possessions – in the display.
+Students will examine portraits of key personalities from the Tudor period as historical evidence considering how they inform our knowledge of the period.
+They will learn to think like a historian applying these skills to portraits.
 Students will explore recent research undertaken as part of the Making Art in Tudor Britain project, to understand how and why such images were made.

 King Charles I; Sir Edward Walker

 Students examine portraits from the civil war and the decades preceding it and consider the reliability of these images as historical sources.